NOW: A dialogue on female Chinese contemporary artists

-Launching in February 2018, the programme includes exhibitions at Centre for Chinese Contemporary Art (Manchester), Middlesbrough Institute of Modern Art (Middlesbrough), Nottingham Contemporary (Nottingham) and Turner Contemporary (Margate) an artist film series at HOME (Manchester) and a symposium hosted by Tate Research Centre: Asia (London).
+NOW will take place across the UK at: Centre for Chinese Contemporary Art (Manchester); Middlesbrough Institute of Modern Art; Nottingham Contemporary and Turner Contemporary (Margate).
+There will also be an artist film series at HOME (Manchester) and a symposium hosted by Tate Research Centre: Asia (London).

 NOW is co-organised by Plus Tate, the China Central Academy of Fine Arts and the Centre for Chinese Contemporary Art in collaboration with HOME, Manchester; Middlesbrough Institute of Modern Art; Nottingham Contemporary and Turner Contemporary, Margate.
 The programme is sponsored by the China National Arts Fund and supported by British Council, China.